dyne/Zenroom/docs/article/views/decode_language_patterns.md

 The machine does not follow the standard von Neumann architecture.
 Rather than storing program code in generally-accessible memory or storage, it is stored separately in a virtual ROM that can only be interacted with via a specific instruction.
 The machine can have exceptional execution for several reasons, including stack underflows and invalid instructions.
 Like the out-of-gas (OOG) exception, they do not leave state changes intact.
 Rather, the machine halts immediately and reports the issue to the execution agent (either the transaction processor or, recursively, the spawning execution environment) which will deal with it separately [@wood2014ethereum].

-The resulting implementation consists of a list of OP codes whose execution requires a "price" to be paid (Ethereum's currency for the purpose is called "gas").
+The resulting implementation consists of a list of OP_CODEs whose execution requires a "price" to be paid (Ethereum's currency for the purpose is called "gas").
 This way an incentive is created for running nodes: a fee is paid to nodes for computing the contracts and confirming the outcomes of their execution.
 This feature technically defines the Ethereum VM as implementing an almost Turing-complete machine since its execution is conditioned by the availability of funds for computation.
 This approach relies on the fact that each operation is "atomic", meaning it is executed at a constant unit of speed.

-Here below is the list of OP codes in use in Ethereum, which will be familiar to anyone who has coded with assembler language:
+Here below is the list of OP_CODEs in use in Ethereum, which will be familiar to anyone who has coded with assembler language:

 ```py